 -Sometimes, ignorant civil servants or even legal professionals (who ought to know better) refuse to recognize your ordination as clergy, even after you’ve done everything under the law to be granted ordination.
 This is usually against the law.
 Fight it.
 Fight that one every time.
 It’s usually just a matter of getting someone who knows what they’re talking about to call them out.

 The role of High Priestess is one of service.
 So, be of service.

 You’re clergy now.
 And clergy contributes to the larger community.

 Don’t let negative attitudes towards witches become an excuse not to get out there and work to effect change.

 In fact, a hostile attitude towards pagans is the very best reason to show your community they are wrong about you.

 Volunteer at a soup kitchen.
 Sponsor a food drive.
 Organize to help both pagans and non-pagans in need.
 Reach out to other congregations and see if they’d be interested in cooperating to host an interfaith dinner.

-Lots of people carry misconceptions about pagans.
-But pagans also harbor misconceptions about monotheists.
+Lots of people carry misconceptions about modern witchcraft.
+But modern witches also harbor misconceptions about monotheists.
 If you have a negative attitude towards Christians, Muslims or any other faith, find a way to reach out to them and mend your relationship.

 You would be amazed at how open even conservative religions may be to working with you.
 Especially to unite in service for a common cause, like curbing world hunger or fighting animal cruelty.